void-linux/void-linux.github.io/usage/xbps/index.markdown

     # xbps-remove pkg

-#### Removing a single package and recursively all packages that were installeda
+#### Removing a single package and recursively all packages that were installed as dependencies

     # xbps-remove -R pkg